 The hotel has a small but well-stocked market with a variety of grab-and-go options.
 Purchase cereal, snacks or baby food and keep it in your in-room fridge.
 Families on the European plan can find provisions to make a complete meal in their suite’s modern kitchen.

-Exploring Puerto Morelos
+Exploring Puerto Morelos and the Riviera Maya

 Explore the peaceful fishing village of Puerto Morelos at least once before you return home.
 Stroll the Malecon, shop for a hammock at the open-air market and let the kids run around in the playground.
 We found locals to be exceedingly polite and friendly.